Eknath Easwaran's Life

 After college, and gaining first-class graduate degrees, Easwaran eventually found the job he most wanted: professor of English literature.

-This period also brought his first glimpse of Mahatma Gandhi – after Granny, the greatest influence on his life – together with the nonviolent Muslim leader, Badshah Khan.
+This period also brought his first glimpse of Mahatma Gandhi – after his grandmother, the greatest influence on his life – together with the nonviolent Muslim leader, Badshah Khan.

 Easwaran visited Gandhi’s ashram to observe the Mahatma closely in his interactions with others.
 One evening, during Gandhi’s prayer meeting, Easwaran watched spellbound as Gandhi sat meditating on verses from the Bhagavad Gita.
 The experience inspired Easwaran to look at the scripture with fresh eyes.
 “It was when I heard Gandhi say that the Gita contains the answer to every problem that life has to offer,” said Easwaran later, “that I began to grasp its true significance.
 Gandhi had meditated on the Gita for half a century and had made it the reference for his every action.
 Systematically, little by little, he had translated his highest ideals into daily life.”